 Specifically, the SEC outlines its aim to increase the use of risk and data analytics to inform how it sets regulatory priorities and focus staff resources, including developing a data management program that treats data as an SEC-wide resource with appropriate data protections.

 The use of big data and data analytics isn’t particularly new.
 Many companies have leveraged big data for the past few years, benefitting from the insights it can bring in relation to changes in the market, customer spending habits and preferences, all while offering businesses greater protection against deception and fraud.

-As such, it’s encouraging to see the SEC also embrace data analytics and recognize the role it can play in improving their overall efficiency and performance.
-This is also evident in the way that the SEC claims that “data analytics are essential to rooting out wrongdoing in our markets.”
+As such, it’s encouraging to see the SEC also embrace data analytics and recognize its role in improving their overall efficiency and performance.
+This is also evident in how the SEC claims that “data analytics are essential to rooting out wrongdoing in our markets.”

 You can see the SEC’s full draft strategic plan here.

 An encouraging trend

 If the SEC’s draft strategic plan remains unchanged, then the increased emphasis on risk and data analytics seems indicative of a federal agency that’s willing to embrace the age of digitisation.